-Ladakh is located in the remote area of the Himalayas with varying road conditions and limited facilities.
-A trip to Ladakh is basically for those who enjoy in the unknown, be ready for the ups and downs of exploratory travel, and is prepared to adjust in any kinds of comfort level, socialize with all kinds of people around and have high spirit of adventure.
+Ladakh is in the remote area of the Himalayas with varying road conditions and limited facilities.
+A trip to Ladakh is basically for those who enjoy in the unknown, be ready for the ups and downs of exploratory travel, and is prepared to adjust in any kinds of comfort level, socialize with all sorts of people around and have a high spirit of adventure.

-Travelers must have a good fitness level, outgoing, willing to start the day early and return to the accommodations late.
-As this trip involves high altitude, it's obvious that one experiences mild symptoms of altitude sickness that should disappear in a day or two.
+Travelers must have the right fitness level, outgoing, willing to start the day early and return to the accommodations late.
+As this trip involves high altitude, it's evident that one experiences mild symptoms of altitude sickness that should disappear in a day or two.
 If you have issues with hearts and lungs, diabetes or high blood pressure, please consult with your physician before you sign up the trip.

 There are some long day drives, usually 4-6 hours on this trip.
-We expect you exhibit highest level of patience in case of obstruction on the road or mechanical breakdown of the vehicle.
-The terrain mountainous, arid and challenging.
-The roads at a number of places are narrow, bumpy or dusty and sometime blocked due to landslide or flooding.
-One needs to be prepared for an unexpected rerouting of the tour in such inclement conditions.
+We expect you to exhibit the highest level of patience in case of obstruction on the road or mechanical breakdown of the vehicle.
+The terrain is mountainous, arid and challenging.
+The roads at several places are narrow, bumpy or dusty and sometime blocked due to landslide or flooding.
+Please, be prepared for an unexpected rerouting of the tour in such inclement conditions.

-But the landscapes, the local people, culture and architecture and mountain vistas are so beautiful that you will not have chance for complain.
+But the landscapes, the local people, culture, and architecture and mountain vistas are so beautiful that you will not have a chance to complain.

-As the terrain of the region is mountainous and challenging and roads are with varying conditions, we provide good vehicles for transportation that can bear with the challenges of these areas.
-Our vehicles are Toyota Innova Jeeps, Scorpio, Qualis or Tata Sumo Jeeps who have done excellent jobs in these roads.
-Our vehicles do have roof top luggage carrier; provided with tarpaulin to cover from the rain.
-Our vehicles carry spare tires and reserve fuel .
+As the terrain of the region is mountainous and challenging and roads are with varying conditions, we provide good vehicles for transport that can bear with the challenges of these areas.
+Our cars are Toyota Innova Jeeps, Scorpio, Qualis or Tata Sumo Jeeps who have done excellent jobs in these roads.
+Our vehicles do have rooftop luggage carrier; provided with a tarp to cover from the rain.
+Our cars carry spare tires and reserve fuel.

 Our drivers hail from the local areas and know the geography and updated with the travel conditions.
-They are cooperative, polite, respectful to the guests and will not upset your mood.
+They are cooperative, polite and respectful to the guests and will not upset your mood.
 They will pace the speed depending on the road conditions, will stop where you want to, will not smoke in the car or play loud music or honk unnecessarily.
 On the other hand, as a traveler, it’s also your responsibility to take care of your driver.
-Buying refreshment drinks such as pops or tea, offering cigarettes (if you smoke) or candies and asking if he has eaten or not will help you get along with the driver soon.
+Do buy refreshment drinks such as pops or tea, offer cigarettes (if you smoke) or candies and ask if he has eaten or not.
+By doing so, you will quickly get along with your will help you get along with the driver soon.

-The trip features deluxe 4 star hotels in Delhi and Agra.
+The trip features deluxe four stars (by local standard) hotels in Delhi and Agra.
 In Leh, our preferred hotel is A class property as rated by the local authority.
 All rooms are en suite with running hot and cold water.
-But once out of Leh, accommodations are in basic guest houses or home stays or tented camps some places.
-We do our best that you get a room with private bathroom but it may not be always possible.
-We also do not promise hot shower all the time but sponging is available.
-We may have to share the toilet and showers.
-The guest houses are run by local families and they provide opportunities to socialize and experience the local life.
-Some places, we sleep in the fixed tented camping sites, supported by local staffs.
+But once out of Leh, accommodations are tented camps and guest houses, although they are called hotels.
+We do our best that you get a room with a private bathroom, but during a busy season, we may not have luck all the time, and you may have to use shared facilities.
+We also do not promise hot shower all the time, but sponging is available.
+Local families run guest houses and staying with them provide opportunities to socialize and experience the local life.
+Some places, such as Nubra Valley and Pangong, we sleep in fixed tented camps, supported by local staffs.

-Please, keep in mind that a trip to Ladakh is for an adventure and not for a luxury.
-You are requested to co-operate and exhibit utmost understanding and patience to the limitations of the facilities and services available here.
+Please, keep in mind that a trip to Ladakh is for an adventure and not for luxury.
+You are requested to co-operate and exhibit full understanding and patience to the limitations of the facilities and services available here.

 |Leh ||Hotel Kanglachan or Lotus or Grand Willow or similar A class property |